odoo/odoo/addons/web/doc/testing.rst

 .. note::

-    the top-level element of the scratchpad is not cleaned up, test cases can add text or DOM children but shoud not alter ``$scratchpad`` itself.
+    The top-level element of the scratchpad is not cleaned up, test cases can add text or DOM children but shoud not alter ``$scratchpad`` itself.